VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/master-driver/master-driver-agent.rst

 Configuring the Master Driver
 =============================

-The Master Driver like all other agents, requires a configuration file (described in brief below).
-Once the user has copied the example or created their own config, the Master Driver Agent is deployed in a manner similar to any other
+The Master Driver requires a configuration file (described in brief below) to set global settings for all drivers.
+Once the user has copied the example or created their own config, the Master Driver Agent is deployed with this command:
-agent:

 .. code-block:: bash